carneades/carneades-3/doc/manual/argument_graphs.md

 linked to statements in two ways in argument graphs.
 Each argument has exactly one conclusion, which is a statement, and zero or more premises, where each premise has exactly one statement node.
-A statement may the conclusion or premise of more than one argument.
+A statement may be the conclusion or premise of more than one argument.

 A statement may be both a conclusion and a premise, resulting in complex argument graphs, representing chains or trees of reasoning.
 Argument graphs may contain cycles.
-A simple cycle would result if a statement and a premise of the same argument.
+A simple cycle would result if a statement is a premise and conlusion of the same argument.
 There are methods for resolving these cycles when evaluating argument graphs.

 A statement in an argument graph represents a propositional variable, whose value may be true (in), false (out) or unknown (undecided).
 To